 Get it all with no effort; that is the mantra.
-Alas, a business plan on your shelf, regardless of how fancy it is typeset and bound, is not a success catching talisman.
-P T Barnum said “There is a sucker born every minute.”
+Alas, a business plan on your shelf, regardless of how fancy it is when typeset and bound, is not a success catching talisman.
+PT Barnum said, “There is a sucker born every minute.”
 I don’t suppose that these hawkers are purposefully preying on unwitting dreamers.
-I do suppose however that naive budding entrepreneurs too easily accept the advice that the bound plan is the magically endued talisman.
+I do suppose however those naive budding entrepreneurs too easily accept the advice that the bound plan is the magically endued talisman.
 They hear, from respectable advisers, that having a business plan will prove that they are legit enough to draw investors.

 The plan is the byproduct

 It is the act of planning, the researching, the reviewing, the consulting, and the conversing that equips the planner to succeed.
 Do not short change yourself, or your organization.
 When the hawker comes at you with an easy template run, don’t walk, to the nearest exit.

 What is a budding entrepreneur to do?
 As a skilled craftsman or woman, few have been trained to build a business plan.

 Seek counseling and advice; this is absolutely the right move.
 Look however for an adviser who wants to learn what you do, how you sell, and where you conduct commerce.
 Most important, look for an adviser who insists on learning the why and the what.
 Why do you want a business plan, and what do you intend to do with it.

 Question anyone who would promise you a one day, or other quick solution.
 At Eagles’ Wings, we counsel our clients to spend quality time on the plan.
 You don’t measure the quality of fine wine by how hard you press the grapes.
 Similarly, you shouldn’t measure a business plan’s grade by the intensity of effort.
 In both cases, look to the fermentation and aging process to produce the value.